-The Inca Trail is one of the most remarkable achievements of the golden age of the Inca and Pre-Inca civilization and perhaps its greatest mystery is Machu Picchu.
+The Inca Trail is the best hiking trips to Machu Picchu and one of the most remarkable achievements of the golden age of the Inca and Pre-Inca civilization and perhaps its greatest mystery is Machu Picchu.
 Each year it is the goal for an increasing number of visitors but few make the journey along the ancient Inca Trail which is a part of a network of at least 30,000 km. of main paved highways that the Inca built along the Empire.
 The roads were tremendous feats of engineering and so well constructed that large sections still survive despite centuries of neglect.

 One of the best-known stretches of this imperial highway system remaining today is the route known as the Inca Trail to Machu Picchu.